Barcelona Map, Barcelona Tourist Information Spain

 Barcelona El Prat airport

-Very frequent train service and bus service between Airport and City
+Very frequent train service and bus service between Airport & Barcelona City

 Metro underground or subway system Metro station